RonyKordahi/Event-Planner/instructions/update-event.md

 ### What does this command do?

-Based on the parameters provided, it can:
+Based on the parameters provided, it can update the following:

-- Update the name of the event.
+- The name of the event.
-- Update the event roles' names (both organizer and attendee roles).
+- The event roles' names (both organizer and attendee roles).
-- Update the event roles' colors (both organizer and attendee roles).
+- The event roles' colors (both organizer and attendee roles).
-- Update the starting time of the event.
+- The starting time of the event.
-- Update the end time of the event.
+- The end time of the event.
-- Update the location of the event.
+- The location of the event.
-- Update the name of the text channel in the `MEET-UPS` category.
+- The name of the text channel in the `MEET-UPS` category.
-- Update the description of the event.
+- The description of the event.
-- Update the image of the event.
+- The image of the event.

 ### On success: